 Since 2010, the OASI program has taken in less money from payroll tax revenues and the taxation of benefits than it pays out in benefits, generating cash-flow deficits.
 The 2014 cash-flow deficit was $39 billion.
 Over the next 10 years, the OASI program’s cumulative cash-flow deficit will amount to $840 billion, according to the trustees’ intermediate assumptions.
 For as long as the federal government is running deficits in excess of Social Security’s cash-flow deficits, we can assume that this $840 billion shortfall will be matched dollar for dollar by an increase in the public debt.

-But that formulation doesn’t jibe with the trustees’ own recent reports, according to which the program’s cash flow is still in the black (and will remain so through 2019) thanks to interest income) and wasn’t projected to creep into the red until 2018 (for the first time since 1982).
+But that formulation doesn’t jibe with the trustees’ own recent reports, according to which the program’s cash flow was still in the black in 2017 (thanks to interest income) and wasn’t projected to creep into the red until 2018 (for the first time since 1982).

-Even when Social Security’s cash flow does turn negative, the trustees project that the system can sustain itself for another 15 years by gradually redeeming the securities held in its trust funds.
+Even facing a negative cash flow, the trustees project that the system can sustain itself for another 15 years by gradually redeeming the securities held in its trust funds.
 But, critics ask, doesn’t the redemption of Treasury bonds impact the Treasury’s own cash flow and deepen the national debt?